Elizabeth McCoy (microbiologist): Career

-In 1930, McCoy joined the University of Wisconsin-Madison faculty after earning her degrees there, and was one of the first women to become a full professor there.
-Elizabeth McCoy was one of the founding faculty members of the University of Wisconsin–Madison’s Department of Bacteriology, which later evolved into the Department of Medical Microbiology & Immunology.
-McCoy was one of the first prominent women within the field.
+In 1930, she joined the University of Wisconsin-Madison faculty after earning her degrees there, and was one of the first women to become a full professor there.
+She was one of the founding faculty members of the University of Wisconsin–Madison’s Department of Bacteriology, which later evolved into the Department of Medical Microbiology & Immunology.
+She was one of the first prominent women within the field.

 During World War I, McCoy was studying chemicals useful to the production of rubber and characterized acetone/butyl-producing Clostridium bacteria.
 Clostridium is a genus of anaerobic, Gram-positive bacteria.
-Through more research of acetone/butanol microbial fermentations, McCoy's research led to the development of a phage-resistant Clostridium madisonni.
+Through more research of acetone/butanol microbial fermentations, her research led to the development of a phage-resistant Clostridium madisonni.

-In addition to her impactful research to develop a new, highly productive strain of penicillin during World War II, McCoy was part of the team that first discovered Moorella thermoacetica, a model organism important to developing our understanding of the Acetyl Co-A metabolic pathway.
+She was part of the team that first discovered Moorella thermoacetica, a model organism important to developing our understanding of the Acetyl Co-A metabolic pathway.

-McCoy continued research in antibiotics and was able to isolate the antibiotic oligomycin.
+She continued research in antibiotics and was able to isolate the antibiotic oligomycin.
 Olygomycin is an inhibitor of ATP synthase and blocks protons from entering the membrane.
 Further research on oligomycin has led to compounds that are being studied in relation to cancer treatments.
-McCoy's other research included work in soil microbiology, the microbiology of water bodies, and botulism.
+Her other research included work in soil microbiology, the microbiology of water bodies, and botulism.